|What … for? (Indications for implants)||patient´s pacemaker checklist|

 1. Structural Heart Diseases

-1.1 Partial Heart Substitutes (VHD=Valvular Heart Disease)- Severe aortic stenosis (AS)
+1.1 Partial Heart Substitutes (VHD=Valvular Heart Disease)

 Summary of recommendations for prosthetic valve choice (Nishimura)